SubbalakshmiC/CCNA-1/CCNA_Sam.md

 * As a network increases more switches may be added to a VLAN, it may even span over multiple sites.
 * 'normal' ports on a switch are called access ports, and may only be configured to work on a single VLAN.
 * 'trunking' ports can be used to link switches and are able to be configured to work with multiple VLANs.
 These trunk ports are configured to pass any network traffic intended to go to VLANs found on other switches.
-* The command `switchport mode (mode)` can be used to change the mode of these ports.
+* The command `switchport mode (access/trunk)` can be used to change the mode of these ports.
 * Trunking ports are non-physical and can be configured on any port.
 * An extra field within an ethernet frame is inserted between Source Address and Type, called VLAN Tag.
 This is added as data leaves a switch through a trunk and is used to help with finding the correct destination at the other end of the trunk.
 This is IEEE standard 801.1Q or DOT1Q.
 This is a 32 bit field.
 * The tag fields are: